Jamie-Kent/personal_blog/_posts/2024-01-04-network-research.md

 Checked reddit about this and found [Docker Vs. Raspberry Pi for Controller?](https://www.reddit.com/r/Ubiquiti/comments/xwhtka/docker_vs_raspberry_pi_for_controller/).
 In the initial statement the user said about hosting the docker image on a synology NAS.
 Someone in the comments posted a link to [Self-host the Unifi Controller on a Synology NAS](https://www.wundertech.net/self-host-the-unifi-controller-on-a-synology-nas/).

 I'm thinking that I may not need a CloudKey and could save 200 if I do decide to get cameras.
 Either way I think I'll order the access points then go from there.
-Something important to note is that the **firmware should be updated** if kit is bought.
+Something important to note is that the **firmware should be updated** if kit is bought as this can prevent issues right away.
 <br>

 [Reddit: I understand why people don’t like Ubiquiti now](https://www.reddit.com/r/Ubiquiti/comments/udvz31/i_understand_why_people_dont_like_ubiquiti_now/)